filipmihal/it-matters/README.md

 ### Face detection

 As part of the project I have built a copy of Viola Jones algorithm.
-The code can be found in `custom_face_detection` in `it-matters-client` repository.
+The code can be found in `custom_face_detection` in `python_client` folder.
 My model which uses 30 weak classifiers was trained on 60000 pictures and achieved 81% accuracy on the testing data.

 <!-- TODO: https://www.rockyourcode.com/docker-postgres-knex-setup/  docker-compose rm -f     docker-compose up --build  -->